 Trademark Acknowledgements

 Ericsson and the Ericsson logo and product names are registered trademarks of Ericsson Inc. Oracle is a registered trademark of Oracle Corporation.
 SUN and Solaris are registered trademarks of Sun Microsystems, Inc. UNIX is a registered trademark of The Open Group.
 Microsoft®, Microsoft Windows®, and Windows NT® are registered trademarks of Microsoft Corporation.
-Google and Google Web Toolkit are trademarks of Google, Inc. and WebLogic Server is a registered trademark of Oracle Corporation.
+Google and Google Web Toolkit are trademarks of Google, Inc. and Weblogic Server is a registered trademark of Oracle Corporation.
 HP, HP-UX and Hewlett-Packard are trademarks or registered trademarks of Hewlett-Packard Development Company.
 L.P.
 Adobe is a registered trademark of Adobe Systems Incorporated.

 Ericsson notice of disclaimer and limitation of liability